-The SPD identifies the potential to explore the sharing of sports provision with schools, by providing community access to playing fields, subject to agreement with the LEA and school delivery partners.
+The Council and Local Education Authority would encourage dual / shared use of sports pitches with schools, subject to agreement with school delivery partners.

 This would potentially reduce the requirement for sports provision by 4-8ha.
 In this instance, the indicative land budget should be recalculated with the following considerations:

-- Potential to reduce the amount of outdoor sports provision within the development, subject to assessment of local need. - Increased net development area, facilitating a lower net density or increased capacity for the site, subject to agreement with SCDC. - Potential to increase the amount of other open spaces, including wider green corridors and more generous green edges.
+- Potential to reduce the amount of outdoor sports provision within the development, subject to assessment of local need (in accordance with Fix F). - Increased net development area, facilitating a lower net density or increased capacity for the site, subject to agreement with SCDC. - Potential to increase the amount of other open spaces, including wider green corridors and more generous green edges.

-Fig. 57 | Indicative land use budget:
+Figure 56 | Indicative land use budget: